EcoClimLab/vertical-thermal-review/vertical-thermal-review.knit.md

 These changes will impact leaf and ecosystem gas exchange with the atmosphere, and, over longer time frames, forest structure, composition, and leaf trait distributions.
 Our in-depth review sheds some light as to how responses are likely to vary across forest vertical gradients, yet important uncertainties remain.

-To the extent that warming is coupled to drought, we expect that the largest trees will usually be hardest-hit, particularly in cases where the drought is severe, and that this will occur at least in part because their crowns are positioned in a more challenging microenvironment [section 5.1, Figs. `r fig_schematic`- `r fig_treerings`, e.g., @bennettLargerTreesSuffer2015; @stovallTreeHeightExplains2019; @anderson-teixeiraJointEffectsClimateinpress].
+To the extent that warming is coupled to drought, we expect that the largest trees will usually be hardest-hit, particularly in cases where the drought is severe, and that this will occur at least in part because their crowns are positioned in a more challenging microenvironment [section 5.1, Figs. 1- 4, e.g., @bennettLargerTreesSuffer2015; @stovallTreeHeightExplains2019; @anderson-teixeiraJointEffectsClimateinpress].
 Specifically, warming will disproportionately stress tall canopy trees when $T_{air}$ and accompanying VPD rise enough that sun-exposed leaves cannot maintain both hydraulic safety and the transpirational cooling required to keep $T_{leaf}$ below damaging thresholds.
 In contrast, understory trees will be more sheltered during droughts and heat waves, and in some settings may benefit from increased light availability [@bennettLargerTreesSuffer2015].
 An interesting open question is to what extent these patterns vary with the nature of the drought, including the relative contributions to stress from low soil moisture versus high VPD.